Zayul/-SCRIPTS-/SublimeText/[Misc]/[Proof Of Concept] MatchReplace/README.md

 `replacementKeys` must be an __exact__ match at both documents *( leading whitespace is ignored )*.

-If you want to allow for variation within the replacementKeys, you will need to implement an additional layer of `RegEx` processing.
+If you want to allow for variation within the `replacementKeys`, you will need to implement an additional layer of `RegEx` processing.